marksherriff/uvacs-advising/advising.md

 For issues related to internships or finding a job that the faculty can't answer, all computing students should visit the website or office of the [Center for Engineering Career Development](https://engineering.virginia.edu/about/offices/center-engineering-career-development) in Thornton Hall A-wing.
 They work with both SEAS and BACS students.

-## Help with College Non-CS Requirements
+## Help with Non-CS (e.g. General Education) Requirements

-Any questions that's NOT related to CS requirements, students should [ask their association dean](https://college.as.virginia.edu/association-deans).
+__BACS majors:__ Any questions that's NOT related to CS requirements, students should [ask their association dean](https://college.as.virginia.edu/association-deans).
 (This is like a 2nd advisor for College students who handles issues not related to their major subject such as College foundation requirements, etc.)

+__SEAS majors:__ SEAS students will need to work with the SEAS Deans Office for Undergraduate Programs for inquiries regarding non-CS SEAS foundational requirements.

 ## Help with Getting into a Course